 Modification of spousal support

-If there is a material change in circumstances, a former spouse is entitled to a change in spousal support, unless there is an agreement stating that spousal support cannot be modified.
+If there is a material change in circumstances, a former spouse is entitled to a change in spousal support, unless there is an agreement stating that it can’t be modified.

-An agreement that provides for spousal support but does not expressly indicate that the amount and duration of support are not modifiable, will be subject to modification when there is a material change in circumstances.
+In other words, an agreement that provides spousal support – but does not expressly indicate that the amount and duration of support are not modifiable – will be subject to modification when there is a material change in circumstances.

 More than ever, agreements concerning spousal support must be drafted carefully by an experienced family law attorney.